nrebhun/nrebhun.github.io/reading.md

 by publishing this list to my website, and updating it regularly.

 ## In-Progress

-- The Art of Unix Programming
+* The Art of Unix Programming
-- The Cathedral and the Bazaar
+* The Cathedral and the Bazaar

 ## Future Reads

-- Introduction to Algorithms
+* Introduction to Algorithms
-- Design Patterns
+* Design Patterns
-- The Pragmatic Programmer
+* The Pragmatic Programmer
-- The C Programming Language
+* The C Programming Language
-- The Art of Computer Programming
+* The Art of Computer Programming
-- The Cathedral and the Bazaar